ek-osnb/e25-tek2/06-dns/slides.md

 ---

-# Example: Registering a domain and setting up DNS records
+# DEMO: Registering a domain and setting up DNS records
 - Register a domain through a registrar (simply.com, one.com, etc.).
 - Use the registrar's DNS management tools to add records:
     - Add an A record to point `yourdomain.com` to your server's IP address.